Choosing one of anything is too limiting. My Collection of favourites.

 The Snake and Bad Tom by Olga Masters (When you click the link, it downloads as a PDF.)
 I love the way Masters shows how the children are indoctrinated into understanding who is the family scapegoat and getting on board with the abuse.

 The Lottery by Shirley Jackson.
-I love Shirley Jackson shows the shadow side of society.
+I love how Shirley Jackson shows the shadow side of society.
 For me, its a fab metaphor for the effect of what happens everyday with gossip.

 Digital Diplomacy by Michael Sacco.
 Winner of the Australian Writers’ Centre Furious Fiction August 2020 Competition.
 I really enjoyed this story.
 Most people can relate to the intermittent, selfish relationship.
 I love the brevity of Michael’s writing and the way he lets the actions speak for themselves.
 I particularly like how Michael’s story plays with the concept of the short story occurring over a short period of time.
 Digital Diplomacy is a well executed story that’s laugh out loud funny.